FernandoBasso/devhowto/docs/functional-programming/purescript/types/data-types.md

 Type
 ```

-In the first case, we get `Type -> Type`, which means `WhyCancel` is not fully realised; it still requires some a type to produce the final type.
+In the first case, we get `Type -> Type`, which means `WhyCancel` is not fully realised; it still requires some type to produce the final (concrete, realised) type.
 In the second case, we get `Type`, which means it has been fully realised and we are at a final, concrete type.

 We can, of course, create a type alias for it: